220328-uta-sh-net-ext/Daniel-Oszczapinski/Research/Chapter4-6-Research.md

 	- Logical AND (&&)- Will only run if the first command is successful
 	- Logical OR (||)- Will only run if the second command is not successful
 	- Logical NOT (!) -Will test if the condition is true or not
+	- Case Statement - better use of a mutilevel if-then-else statement. it enables you to match several values against one variable.
+	-
 </details>

 <details><summary>Special Parameters</summary>